-~ A AD A DIME IN A PRINTE III WILLIAM ·

-pers on acts, without words, the title e of

-a bo ook, play or film, and a group o of

-1 try to guess what the actors detectives others listeners

-2 is.
-He can use any part title game person reason

-of his

-3 to explain the meaning body head hand foot

-of the

-4 in the title, but he must ideas words 'letters sounds

-not

-5 Before he begins, he say fall smile speak

-makes • -

-6 to show what kind of gestures signs answers mistakes

-production - -

-7 is.
-For a book, he puts 🐣 there it he that

-8 hands in front of him, his the both its

-with the • •

-9 together, and then feet eyes hands palms

-10 them like a book; reads opens turns considers

-11 it is a play, he because when if and ·

-12 up both hands with the ties · rises holds picks

-13 touching, then brings fingers ends elbows head

-them

-14 away from each other in always down ир all

-an

-15 , stopping half way and angle arch arc = oval

-then - '

-16 his arms downwards, throwing dropping leaving bringing

-like the -

-17 at the sides of the audience scenery actors curtains

-18 in a theatre; for a film he building seats stage audience

-holds · •

-19 left hand still and makes the his one . a

-•
+'Give us a clue' is a game in which one person acts, without words, the title of a book, play or film, and a group of a b ook, play or film, and a group of 1 try to guess what the actors detectives others listeners 2 is.
+He can use any part of his title . game person reason 3 to explain the meaning of the body head hand foot 4 in the title, but he must not ideas · words letters sounds 5 say fall smile speak to show what kind of production gestures signs answers mistakes 7 is.
+For a book, he puts there it he . that 8 hands in front of him, with the his the both its 9 together, and then feet eyes hands palms 10 them like a book; reads opens turns considers 11 it is a play, he because when if and 12 up both hands with the ties rises holds picks 13 touching, then brings fingers ends elbows head 14 away from each other in always down ир all 15 , stopping half way and then angle arch arc oval 16 his arms downwards, like the throwing dropping leaving bringing 17 at the sides of the audience scenery actors curtains 18 in a theatre; for a film he holds building seats stage audience 19 left hand still and makes the his one а movie camera.

-20 gesture with his right circling nodding dicking beckoning
+20 gesture with his right circling nodding shaking beckoning

-21 , like someone turning one ear hand eye
+21, like someone turning one ear hand eye

 the handle on a primitive